prismofeverything/cyclops/README.md

 # cyclops

-Take an array of arbitrary data and generate a function that emulates it (in javascript).
+Take an array of arbitrary data and generate a function that emulates it! (in javascript).

 ## Usage